MLHale/CYBR8950/projects/milestone1.md

 You should create a gantt chart and identify *major* tasks that span the rest of the semester.
 I suggest using a gantt chart creation tool such as [ganttpro](https://ganttpro.com) - but you may feel free to create one in a tool of your choice.
 Once your chart is created, save it as an image file and display it in your README.md file, beneath your executive summary on your github repo.

 #### Grading Criteria
-Your gantt chart will be graded as follows
+Your gantt chart will be graded as follows:

 | | Meets expectations (9-10) | Some Issues (6-8) | Does not meet expectations (0-5)|
 |---|---|---|---|
 | Identifies major tasks | Major tasks addressing your objectives (from the executive summary) are identified by name.
 Set of tasks is appropriate to the objectives and time frame. | The set of tasks is not scoped well (too much or too little) or they do not seem to address the objectives well. | No or few tasks are identified - or they are extremely poorly scoped. |